Wood rope molding

 Cut out the shape you need in two matching pieces of wood.
 Make a groove along the inside of the two pieces to accept the steel wire reinforcing piece.
-You may choose to use the epoxy mix to hold the wire secure and fill any voids to ensure rigidity.
+You may use the epoxy mix to secure the wire and fill any voids to ensure rigidity.
 Clamp them together.

-You can make the groove only in the area where you are cross the grain or go around the piece for strength.
+You can make the groove only where you cross the grain or go around the piece for strength.
 Using two pliers works better.